corda/corda-docs-portal/content/en/docs/corda-enterprise/4.2/api-persistence.md

 ## JDBC session

+{{< warning >}}
+Using JDBC to interact with a node's database can have serious consequences if not carried out correctly.
+You must ensure you are able to test any changes in a safe environment and roll back if you encounter any errors.
+This method should be seen as a last resort if you cannot perform your tasks using any other method.
+{{< /warning >}}

 Apps may also interact directly with the underlying Node’s database by using a standard JDBC connection (session) as described by the [Java SQL Connection API](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html)